 Buyers should take care when setting their evaluation criteria.
 If their strategy is high quality, greater emphasis should be giving to the percentage awarded for quality.
 A 100% price approach is more appropriate for a mini competition but adopting this approach in a tender process may create an administrative burden for the buyer responsible for managing supplier performance under the SLA at a contract review meeting.

 Freedom of Information (FOI) is a process of transparency and making information freely available to the public.
 Since the introduction of the General Data Protection Regulations (GDPR) in 2018 more buyers are requesting bidders to state which parts of their bid is exempt from FOI.
 A bidders pricing should always be exempt from an FOI request.

-If you enjoyed this blog post why not check out our guide to NHS procurement terminology and remember to check back soon for Part 3 in our series,
+If you enjoyed this blog post why not check out our other blog posts on our website www.naomiclewsconsultancy.com

 By Naomi Clews